How do we get better if we have to constantly prove we’re in pain? And does that constant need to prove we’re in pain prevent us from getting better?

 Live and let live

 Why shouldn’t people with pain or chronic illness have a life?
 What is the alternative?
 To retreat to the darkness forever?
+To succumb to the abyss?
 To never leave the house?
 Never leave bed?
-Give up?
-Die?
+To give up?
+To just die already?

 Aren’t people with pain or chronic illness allowed to have a life?
 Isn’t that ridiculous to have to ask?

-What if people with pain were encouraged and supported by their healthcare providers and insurers for pursuing their lives while also still being eligible for care?
+What if people with pain were encouraged and supported by their healthcare providers and insurers to pursue their lives, while also still being eligible for care?
 How much more effective could care be under such an approach?

 It wasn’t until I started reengaging with the world again that I started to get better, after all.
-It wasn’t until I realized that those NOs on my work comp paperwork weren’t a life sentence.
+It wasn’t until I realized that those NOs on my work comp paperwork weren’t true representations of what I was capable of.
+That they weren’t a life sentence.

-It wasn’t until I reconnected with nature, started hiking again and got back on my snowboard that my life changed, even if my pain didn’t.
+He was right, though.
+It wasn’t until I reconnected with nature, started hiking again and got back on my snowboard that my life changed, that i started to get better, that things started to change, even if my pain didn’t.

 Snowboarding helps me to feel alive